-There are an increasing number of tour companies which offer guided tours of the battlefields, including tours starting from the UK with operators such as National Holidays and Titan Travel.
+There is an increasing number of tour companies which offer guided tours of the battlefields, including tours starting from the UK with operators such as Shearings Holidays and National Holidays.
 These can be a good way to get an introduction to the battlefields, with expert guides on hand to explain the ground and the sights you will see.
-Some local companies also offer full day and half day tours starting from Ypres.
+Some local companies also offer full-day and half-day tours starting from Ypres.

-Battlefield tours are not by any means new: the flyer below shows tours offered in the 1920s.
+Battlefield tours are not new by any means: the flyer below shows tours offered in the 1920s.
 The first guidebooks to the battlefields appeared in 1919!